 Cash-in-transit (CIT) is the act of physically transferring valuable items such as coins, banknotes, credit cards, etc., from one place to another.
-The locations may include ATMs, cash centers, bank branches, retailers and other such premises which accommodate a large volume of cash.
+The locations may include ATMs, cash centers, bank branches, retailers, and other such premises which accommodate a large volume of cash.

-Bunch note acceptor (BNA) is a smart safe that is the latest technological advancement in the banking industry.
+A bunch note acceptor (BNA) is a smart safe that is the latest technological advancement in the banking industry.
 It is typically placed at a restaurant or a retail store and has the ability to accept cash and promptly credit the amount in the retailer’s bank account.
-The benefit of this machinery is that the retailer is not at the risk of theft as the cash is quickly transferred to the CIT Company once it is received in the safe.
+The benefit of this machinery is that the retailer is not at risk of theft as the cash is quickly transferred to the CIT Company once it is received in the safe.
 The CIT Company collects the cash at regular intervals securely, and this system has replaced conventional cash offerings made by retail workers to their banks.

 It is beneficial for the CIT Company as it formulates a new revenue system with a monthly charge.
-Furthermore, BNA enables retailers to build new profitable programs for its cash in transit services by attracting new clients who weren’t available before due to financial reasons.
+Furthermore, BNA enables retailers to build new profitable programs for its cash-in-transit services by attracting new clients who weren’t available before due to financial reasons.

 The benefits of CIT transport are clear in terms of decreased labor expenses; however, there are certain benefits for the employee as well.
 One-person transport is chosen from the most experienced and trusted employees and demands a higher salary.
 Additionally, many employees favor the independence attained by working solely and are less at risk than in conventional operations because of the absence of access.

 Mergers And Acquisition